Introducing my son who serves in the US Navy

 It was difficult for my son to tell me he was going into the service, because he knew it would be hard on me, and tried to soften things by inviting his enlisted friend's mother over, so I had someone to talk to who had already walked these steps, and could reassure me he would be fine.
 One of the mom's I met recently told me what she did when her son told her he was joining the service; she hid her son's ID and social security card, so he couldn't leave, at least not right away.
 I wished I had thought of it, but also knew that there was nothing I could ever say or do that was going to change my son's mind.

-This information is here because I wanted to share a little bit about our family, and if you're a mom who just needs to connect with someone feel free to reach out anytime.
-I am so proud of my beautiful young man, my baby.
-He is merely one of so many nameless, unknown men and women who serve our great country.
+This information is here because I wanted to share a little bit about our family.
+My son is merely one of so many nameless, unknown men and women who serve our great country.
 They all have stories, most of us will never know, like the first hand glimpses of personal experiences by others shared above.
 For years I protected my son, and now I am among those he now trains to protect in a very unique way.
 There are so many young men and women, and their families, who could use support.
 Take time to say hello, thank them for their service and give more if it's possible; they are the people who maintain the foundation of our freedom and our privileges.

 I ask you to take time every now and then to do something nice for a veteran, service woman or man.
 If you believe in God, say a prayer for their protection and safety.
 Say a prayer for peace.
 Below are some links to different organizations that support our military in different ways.
 We're not related to them in anyway, their links are here only for convenience and ease of reference.
 There is also an organization called Charity Watch (http://charitywatch.org), that has a wealth of information, and investigates, and rates other charities.